Breakthrough Party: History

 In mid August the party released their manifesto, covering a broad range of policy aims in community, democracy, economy, education, environment, equality, foreign policy, health, housing, immigration, independent living, justice, media, culture and sport, transport and work.
 The manifesto, titled a "minifesto" stated in its foreword "Our aim is simple: to offer a genuine alternative in a political landscape which is lurching further rightwards."

+Towards the end of July 2023, a left-wing political party merger between Breakthrough, Left Unity, People's Alliance of the Left and Liverpool Community Independents under the name "Transform" was proposed.
+It was proposed in response to "an era of crisis" which the party merger proposal claims to be "a political organisation that offers a real solution" to.
+The party merger proposal also has 10 "core principles".
+If put forward, 5 left-wing parties will be merged.

 Elections and elected representatives

 The party's first appearance on a ballot paper was in the 2021 Chesham and Amersham by-election, when Carla Gregory, a charity worker from the local area, stood.
 She received 197 votes, which represents 0.5 per cent of the vote.

-Various sitting town and parish councillors have defected to Breakthrough.
-On 16 August 2021 Samantha Cooper, a Labour councillor on Keighley Town Council, defected from the Labour Party and became the first Breakthrough elected representative.
-On 12 November, a second Labour town councillor, Katie Parker of Bury St Edmunds Town Council, defected to the Breakthrough Party, and on 16 November the chair of Thorngumbald Parish Council, Ben Munro, also defected from Labour to Breakthrough.
-On 27 January 2022, Owen Hurcum, Mayor of Bangor, and a former member of Plaid Cymru, announced that they had joined the Party and was to serve the rest of their term as a Breakthrough Party representative.
-On 4 February 2022, Jonathan A. Graham, a councillor on Folkestone Town Council, defected from Labour to Breakthrough.
-On 24 February 2022, a Labour town councillor in Westgate-on-Sea, Tim Green, announced his intention to defect to the Breakthrough Party.

 On 8 March 2022, two borough councillors, Veena Siva and Jenny Vinson, originally elected for Labour on Spelthorne Borough Council had defected to the party, giving Breakthrough its first representation on a principal authority.

 In the 2022 United Kingdom local elections two candidates stood for the Breakthrough Party: Nazma Meah in the Aston ward for the 2022 Birmingham City Council election and Ewan Chappell in the Penygroes ward for the 2022 Carmarthenshire County Council election.
 In the Aston ward in Birmingham, two seats were available; Nazma Meah, finished 5th out of 9 candidates with 265 votes, above both Conservative Party candidates.
 In the Penygroes seat of Carmarthenshire County Council, one seat was available and the party's candidate, Ewan Chappell, finished last of 4 candidates with 87 votes, equating to 9% of the vote.